LumosLiang/-Learn-System-Design/Systeam Design notes.md

   - IP Hash ensures that requests from a particular client are always directed to the same backend server, as long as it is available.
   - You cannot add a backend server marked as Backup to a backend set that uses the IP Hash policy.

-### More specific

-L4, L7 load balance
+### L4, L7 load balance

-- L4， L7 各自是什么？
+- L4， L7 各自是什么
+  - L4:
+    - in the transport layer
+    - looking at the source, destination IP, ports in the header, but not conent
+    - Do NAT
+  - L7
+    - in the application layer
+    - involve content like, header, message, cookies
+    - read the message, make decision, like for a video messages, redirect ot the video server; for a biliing traffic, it redirect to sensitive data hosting server.

 - 各自的好处与坏处
-  - L4, simple and quick?
+  - L4, simple and quick; less time and conmputing resource
-  - L7, more info, more insight, better load-balance
+  - L7, more info, more insight, better load-balance but more resource, more expensive?

 ## LB 怎么好？